phatcvo/Beebot/README.md

 `cat /etc/mosquitto/pwfile`
 Should see something like this (hashed password):
 `<username>:$6$xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+(Optional)
+Enable TLS (for secure connections): If you want to enable encryption (TLS) for MQTT communication:

+`listener <port_number>
+cafile /etc/mosquitto/certs/ca.crt
+certfile /etc/mosquitto/certs/server.crt
+keyfile /etc/mosquitto/certs/server.key`
+You would need to generate or obtain SSL/TLS certificates for this, which can be self-signed or from a certificate authority.

 Restart Mosquitto for the changes to take effect:
 `sudo systemctl restart mosquitto`